Accounting with a tax advisor: The differences, advantages and disadvantages

 The bookkeeping

-On request, tax advisors can take over ongoing bookkeeping — i.e. booking business transactions based on your receipts.
+On request, tax advisors can take over ongoing bookkeeping — i.e. posting business transactions based on your receipts.
 This includes income, expenditure, cash movements and bank transactions.
-Accounting forms the basis for business evaluations and the Financial statements.
+Accounting forms the basis for business evaluations and the annual financial statements.
 This also includes checking for completeness and GoBD compliance.

 Payroll accounting